tarasromil/custom-hoc/README.md

 ): HigherOrderComponent
 ```

-Calculate position of component relative to anchor (CSS selector or Node).
+Calculates position of component relative to anchor (CSS selector or Node).
 Also recalculate new position after resizing window
 ##### Returns props:
 - `node: Element` Node with position